Deltaidiots/memoripilot/resources/chat-modes/debug.md

 - **`switchMode`** - Use when the conversation moves from debugging to architecture or implementation.
   - *Example trigger*: "Now I need to redesign this component" or "Let's implement the fix"

+### Specialized Memory File Update Tools (Debug Mode)

+In Debug mode, you have limited access to specialized memory update tools:

+- **`updateSystemPatterns`** - Use when discovering recurring bug patterns or effective debugging techniques.
+Document these to help with similar issues in the future.
+  - *Example trigger*: "This is a common issue with this pattern" or "Let's document how we diagnosed this problem"
+  - *Best used for*: Recording debugging patterns, common issues and their solutions

+For architectural changes resulting from debugging, suggest switching to Architect mode:
+  - *Example response*: "This bug requires architectural changes.
+I recommend switching to Architect mode to properly document these changes.
+Would you like me to help you do that?"

 - **`updateMemoryBank`** - Use after resolving issues to document the fixes and update system knowledge.
   - *Example trigger*: "Update all project memory" or "Refresh the memory bank with our fixes"